Caseykm/esp_gallery/README.md

 Landing Page
     Virtual Gallery
 In the Virtual Gallery the text under each slide is linked to go to the product page.
-However as the cards are hard coded instead of being instancised they all link to the same product page.
-But the link does work lol
+However as the cards are hard coded instead of being instantiated they all link to the same product page.
+But the link does work.

 Button ( Go To Gallery Shop)
 On hover the button color reverses to let the User know they are hovering over the button.